tayelma/resume-api/README.md

 ---

-Challenges and future improvements
+Challenges and Future Improvements:

-Faced some errors fetching data from the user id 'thelma_laryea'.
-For improvements, the code will be enhanced for scalability if the user id isn't hard coded.
+Faced some errors with the lambda code when fetching data from the user id  hence had to hard code the exact user id 'thelma_laryea'.
+For improvements, the code should be enhanced for scalability and flexibility such that the user id isn't hard coded.